 ghee (or butter or oil)

-If you don’t use meat, add a few saffron threads and 1/2 teaspoon ground ginger once the onion is sautéed.
+- If you don’t use meat, add a few saffron threads and 1/2 teaspoon ground ginger once the onion is sautéed.
 Then arrange the vegetables in the tagine.
 Start with a layer of carrots, then a layer of potatoes, followed by the zucchini and tomato.
-For each layer, turn bar by bar clockwise until you have completed the tagine.
+For each layer, turn piece by piece clockwise until you have completed the tajine.